Limbs #1 (detail)

 click to enlarge

-Limbs, or the Discontinuous Structure of Matter (2017)
+Limbs, or the Discontinuous Structure of Matter (work in progress)

 Self-similarity seems to be one of the fundamental geometrical construction principles in nature.
 For millions of years, evolution has shaped organisms based on the survival of the fittest.
 In many plants and also organs of animals, this has led to fractal branching structures.
 For example, in a tree the branching structure allows the capture of a maximum amount of sun light by the leaves; the blood vessel system in a lung is similarly branched so that a maximum amount of oxygen can be assimilated.
 Although the self-similarity in these objects is not strict, we can identify the building blocks of the structure, the branches at different levels.
 The distribution of craters on the moon obeys some scaling power laws, like a fractal.
 However, it is generally impossible to find hierarchical building blocks for these objects as in the case of organic living matter.
 There is no apparent self-similarity, but still the objects look the same in a statistical sense.